Jonathan-Zollinger/archived-TIL/README.md

 ```
 <ul>

-> :bulb: Can't get this to work on windows?<br><br>When running this from windows, you may recieve errors that can be resolved by double-quoting assignments within flags, ie `-DnewVersion="4.0.0-SNAPSHOT"`
+> :bulb: Can't get this to work on windows?<br>When running this from windows, you may recieve errors that can be resolved by double-quoting assignments within flags, ie `-DnewVersion="4.0.0-SNAPSHOT"`
 </ul>
 </details>